willroberts/poeapi/README.md

 This example retrieves the ladder or leaderboard for a league, computes the distribution of character classes, and prints the results.

+#### upcomingmatches

+This example retrieves all upcoming PVP matches from the API and prints how many events are scheduled (hint: it's zero).

 ## To Do

 1. Implement all endpoints.
 GetLeague for single leagues, query params for all